cncf/glossary/definitions/loosely_coupled_architecture.md

 ### Problem it addresses

 When applications and processes are reliant on each other, the development lifecycle also needs to be intertwined.
 Updating, scaling, testing, and adding new features against an extensive codebase increases technical debt and decreases feasibility.
-The larger the codebase and its dependencies, becomes more or less like Tight Coupled Architectures (aka Monoliths), which are brittle, hard to change, test, and release.

 ### How it helps

 By decoupling an application, application development will be quicker since external dependencies will not hamper it.
 At an organizational level, teams can be structured around their competency, focusing on the specific application.